-- A. Following a determination that sex discrimination occurred, Illinois Tech may impose disciplinary sanctions, which may include:4

-- i.
-Disciplinary warning;
+- A. Following a determination that sex discrimination occurred, Illinois Tech may impose disciplinary sanctions, which may include:4 - A. Disciplinary warning;

-- ii.
-Mutual no contact order;

-- iii.
-Disciplinary probation;

-- iv.
-Suspension; &

-- v.
-Expulsion.

 4 Illinois Tech may also provide remedies, which may include supportive measures.
 For more detailed information see Code of Conduct and Conduct Discipline of the 2024-2025 Illinois Tech Student Handbook.